Prostate cancer: Genetics

 Prostate cancer is more common in families with a history of any cancer.
 Men with an affected first-degree relative (father or brother) have more than twice the risk of developing prostate cancer, and those with two first-degree relatives have a five-fold greater risk compared with men with no family history.
 Increased risk also runs in some ethnic groups, with men of African and African-Caribbean ancestry at particularly high risk – having prostate cancer at higher rates, and having more-aggressive prostate cancers that develop at earlier ages.
 Large genome-wide association studies have identified more than a hundred gene variants associated with increased prostate cancer risk.
 The greatest risk increase is associated with variations in BRCA2 (up to an eight-fold increased risk) and HOXB13 (three-fold increased risk), both of which are involved in repairing DNA damage.
 Variants in other genes involved in DNA damage repair have also been associated with an increased risk of developing prostate cancer – particularly early-onset prostate cancer – including BRCA1, ATM, NBS1, MSH2, MSH6, PMS2, CHEK2, RAD51D, and PALB2.
 Additionally, variants in the genome near the oncogene MYC are associated with increased risk.
 As are single-nucleotide polymorphisms in the vitamin D receptor common in African-Americans, and in the androgen receptor, CYP3A4, and CYP17 involved in testosterone synthesis and signaling.
 Together, known gene variants are estimated to cause around 25% of prostate cancer cases, including 40% of early-onset prostate cancers.

+In contrast to men of African descent, East Asian men have among the lowest rates of prostate cancer globally.
+Genomic analyses have identified distinct molecular features in East Asian prostate tumors compared to those in Western populations, including a low prevalence of ERG oncoprotein, low rates of PTEN loss, and more frequent FOXA1 alterations, suggesting that prostate cancer may arise through different pathways in these populations.
+Pharmacogenomic differences in testosterone metabolism between East Asian men and white American and European populations may also contribute to observed differences in disease incidence and response to androgen deprivation therapy.